 I could go on, but I hope you understand evidence overwhelmingly supports that omega3 fats are critical to improve mood, mental functioning, metabolism and so much more.

 If you’re curious to learn more, please check out my newly released cookbook Eat Fat, Get Thin, in which I show you how to effortlessly incorporate more omega 3s and other healthy fats to lose weight and get healthy.
-It just released on November 29, 2016 and I feel like a kid on Christmas morning!

 Thankfully, emerging research proves how vital healthy fats are.
 The outdated “eating fat makes you fat” paradigm has shifted to a new, more accurate understanding of dietary fat as evidence shows some fats are essential for optimal health.